ppp-kohe/mvn-exec/README.md

 Add the script `mvn-exec` to your `PATH` and execute the script.
 The script will automatically compile the project with Maven.

+You can also build the utility with `mvn compile package assembly:single` and then you can execute `java -jar target/mvn-exec-1.0-SNAPSHOT-jar-with-dependency.jar`

 * specify your maven project path with `-p` option.
 * supply a class-name in your project you want to launch.